ClemensElflein/OpenMower/os/README.md

   device's Dockge and gets hold of it can forge a valid session against any other.
 Keep these off untrusted networks.
 See "Manage the auxiliary stack".
+- entrypoint (port 80, unauthenticated by design — it's the landing page) holds a read-only Docker socket mount, so anyone who can reach it can enumerate every container/image on the device (names, images, labels) — no control, `:ro`, but still information disclosure on an untrusted network.
+Same exposure class as the rest of this list.